Have a laptop with 8GB of RAM and want to run AI locally?

 LocalLLM.in,

-- ❌ Red zone: 13B+ models — guaranteed freezes or swap to disk
+- ❌ Red Zone: 13B+ models — guaranteed freezes or disk swapping

 Conclusion: Before choosing a model, close your browser, check